-Google the term “how to select a quality dry cleaner” and you’ll get thousands of hits.
+Google the term "how to select a quality dry cleaner" and you'll get tens of thousands of hits.

 Theoretically, the answers to those questions will help you identity the "quality cleaner you've been looking for."

 If you're looking at a dry cleaner's website, the rationale behind the dry cleaner posing these questions is simple: They're suggesting that they wouldn't be posing those questions in the first place if they weren't the "quality cleaner you've been looking for."

 It shouldn't surprise you that the overwhelming majority of these dry cleaner websites are operated by value (discount), ordinary (middle market) and wannabe (illusion) dry cleaners -- cleaners for whom the word "quality" is a mere marketing buzzword -- cleaners who wouldn't recognize an extraordinarily cleaned, hand ironed, inspected and packaged garment if it hit them over the head with a 2 x 4.

 If you're looking at a non-dry cleaning website, the rationale behind the non-dry cleaner posing these questions is also simple: They're suggesting that they're there to help.
 That they're independent and objective.
 So you can trust them to guide you through the selection process.

 An example of a non-dry cleaning website's questions is checkbook.org.
 This website suggests that you can choose the "quality cleaner you've been looking for" by asking these questions:

 Truth is, these lists of 5 or 6 questions are, most often, nothing more than a ruse designed to reassure consumers that the mere existence of a list of questions is evidence that the website can be trusted to offer technically accurate information.